Q-Technologies/puppet-osbaseline/README.md

 this by setting up the package repositories (YUM for RedHat/AIX and Zypper for Suse).
-It can be used to manage any repositories, but it's designed to work smoothly with https://github.com/Q-Technologies/lobm (the Linux OS Baseline Maker) - which basically uses symbolic links to snapshot repositories by date, ensuring all systems have exacting the same patches (package versions) installed.
+It can be used to manage any repositories, but it's designed to work smoothly with https://github.com/Q-Technologies/lobm (the Linux OS Baseline Maker) - which basically uses symbolic links to snapshot repositories by date, ensuring all systems have exacting the same patches (package versions) installed for each baseline.

 ## Setup

 ### What osbaseline affects

-It manages the package repositories a client is pointing to.
+The client component manages the package repositories a client is pointing to.
+The server component installs scripts on the requested servers.

 ### Setup Requirements

 It requires hiera data to drive the configuration and a set of groups in the classifier (setting an appropriate variable).
+The groups in the classifier are populated with scripts to make it easier to bulk move clients from one baseline to another.

 ### Beginning with osbaseline